nuts-foundation/nuts-specification/rfc/rfc002-authentication-token.md

 The Authentication Token MUST be signed by the user.
 See section 7 for more detail on supported means.
 In order to support several signing means, the signed token MUST be encapsulated by a Container.
 As a container specification we use the [W3C Verifiable Presentation specification 1.0](https://www.w3.org/TR/vc-data-model/).

 It is recommended to reuse existing specifications for Verifiable Presentations (VP).
 If no existing specification exists, the type of the VP MUST be prepended with `Nuts`.
-This indicates that the VP is specified within this RFC.
+This indicates that the VP SHOULD be specified within this RFC.

 This specification uses the JSON-LD format for VPs since the JWT format isn't usable for all type of proofs.
 See the [linked data proofs](https://www.w3.org/TR/vc-data-model/#linked-data-proofs) section for more detail.